On this page:

 f-factor Incentive Scheme

 The strengthened f-factor Scheme applies more stringent performance benchmarks and reporting obligations.
-These processes provide a means of ensuring efficient investment in network assets to reduce risk to the community.
+This ensures efficient investment in network assets to reduce risk to the community.